-Note 23: Contingent liabilities
+Note 22 : Contingent liabilities

-Particulars As at March 31, 2023 As at March 31, 2022 1.
-On going Arbitration litigation between Dakshin Haryana Bijli Vitran Nigam Ltd (DHBVN) ("Service Provider") and Suvidhaa Infoserve Limited (Company) was going on since last many years, wherein DHBVN had claimed an amount aggregating to ₹ 43.17 Mn from Company.
-The claim was set aside and further ₹ 2.49 Mn prayed by company has been awarded by the Hon'ble Sole arbitrator appointed by the Hon'ble High Court of Punjab and Haryana on the matter, which is to be realized subsequently. - 43.40 Bank guarantees outstanding given to service providers as performance guarantee 4.25 4.25 3.
-UIDAI Disincentive for technical error(Prayed for review and reconsideration, awaits response from the authorities) 10.00 10.00
+Claim against company not acknowledged as debt as certified by the management ( Particulars As at March 31, 2024 As at March 31, 2023 Contigent liabilities "1.On going Arbitration litigation between Dakshin Haryana Bijli Vitran Nigam Ltd (DHBVN) ("Service Provider") and Suvidhaa Infoserve Limited (Company) was going on since last many years, wherein DHBVN had claimed an amount aggregating to ₹43.17 Mn from Company.
+The claim was set aside and further ₹ 2.49 Mn prayed by company has been awarded by the Hon'ble Sole arbitrator appointed by the Hon'ble High Court of Punjab and Haryana on the matter, which is to be realized subsequently.
+Further,An award of Hon'ble arbitrator, appointed by the Hon'ble High Court of Punjab and Haryana, is challenged by DHBVN by depositing ₹2.49 at Hon'ble District and Session Court, Hissar the matter is pending hearing."
+43.17 - Bank guarantees outstanding given to service providers as performance guarantee 4.25 4.25 3.
+UIDAI Disincentive for technical error( Prayed for review and reconsideration, awaits response from the authorities) 10.00 10.00 4.
+The Company has a potential GST liability without interest and penalty for the FY 2017-18 and FY 2018-19.
+This liability is contingent upon the outcome of ongoing assessments and potential disputes with tax authorities.
+The timing and certainty of this liability are uncertain, as it is dependent on future resolutions and decisions regarding the final determination of GST amounts due.
+An appeals have been filed by the Company against the GST liability with the relevant authorities and are pending resolutions.
+45.92